Discrete Mathematics Module 2: Introduction to Sets

-Learn the fundamentals of sets, cardinality, the empty set, and subsets β€” essential foundations of discrete mathematics.
+Learn the fundamentals of sets, cardinality, the empty set and subsets.
+These are essential foundations for discrete mathematics and computer science.

-⬅️ Back to Course Overview
+← Back to Module Overview

 πŸ“š What is Discrete Mathematics?

-Discrete Mathematics is the study of mathematical structures that are countable or otherwise distinct and separable β€” such as combinations, graphs, and logical statements.
-These structures can be finite or infinite.
+Discrete mathematics is the study of mathematical structures that are countable or otherwise distinct and separable, such as combinations, graphs and logical statements.
+These structures can be finite or infinite, but they are not continuous like the real numbers.

 πŸ” What are Sets?